This post was most recently updated on January 8th, 2019.

 This seems to be simply a cookie mismatch error of sorts, and this error (in a couple of different forms, I guess) has existed on Microsoft’s different sites for quite a few years already.
 I’m guessing it’s caused by using multiple different accounts for authenticating against different Microsoft’s sites and services, and some of the cookies being leftover from earlier sessions and sites just trying different implicit logging in maneuvers – but failing.

 In the end, all of this is just guesswork.
 The more important part is, that it’s easy to fix!

 Since it’s the authentication cookie, that has somehow gone haywire, we’ll need to get rid of it.
-The simple fix is just to change browser, to clear the cache of your browser, but if you just want to get rid of the offending cookie and save everything else, here’s what to do!
+Since you actually just want to get rid of the offending cookie and save everything else, here’s what to do!

-Click on the site info area in Chrome’s Omnibox (that’s the name of the URL text box in Chrome!), and depending on your Chrome version, either click on “X in use” under “Cookies”, or just click on “Cookies (x in use)”.
+- Click on the site info area in Chrome’s Omnibox (that’s the name of the URL text box in Chrome!)

 Latest posts by Antti K. Koskela (see all)

 - Fixing “An assembly specified in the application dependencies manifest [projectname].deps.json was not found” - February 13, 2019

 - What is “fp.js” – and why is it snooping on your SharePoint usage? - February 6, 2019

 - Google Plus is shutting down – fix your .NET OAuth flow! - February 4, 2019